techmovie/easy-upload/README-en.md

 - **PLEASE CHECK OVER YOUR TORRENT UPLOAD FOR ANY ERRORS, EASY UPLOAD IS NOT ALWAYS PERFECT FOR EVERY SITE**
 - For now, transfer of music, MV and anime is not supported.
 The type info may not be automatically filled.
-- Upload page in LemonHD only supports reproduction of movie, episode, documentary and MV types.
 - Irrelevant pictures to screenshots may still be retained when reproduced from Chinese sites to international ones, though filtering work has been done.
 They need to be deleted manually.
 - Most international sites require full MediaInfo data while even some official resources in Chinese sites fail to provide it.
 In this case, MediaInfo data needs a manual extraction.
 - For the image loading strategy of ToTheGlory, wait and click the reproduce button only after the page fully loaded, otherwise resource info will be obtained partially.